tigerfarm/arduino/Altair101/README.md

 I wanted to try it on a real Altair computer.
 I seen one on eBay for $5,000.
 Too much for me.
 Also, I didn't want to get into maintaining an old machine.
 My first computer was a 1983 machine based on the 8086 processor.
+Cost over $8,000 (adjusted to 2019 dollar value).
 It had 384K of memory.
 I didn't want that again.
 I only wanted the fun side of running retro.

 The 8080 was an 8 bit microprocessor produced by Intel, released in 1974.